 What makes up your credit score?

-The three major credit reporting bureaus are Experian, Equifax, and TransUnion.
-These companies collect, store, and organize the data on your credit reports.
-Then they each issue you a credit score from the information contained in your report.
+Each credit bureau calculates a credit score from the information contained in your report.
 Credit scores are important because they allow creditors to see a snapshot of your credit history without spending time reading your report.

-There are a few different methods that credit reporting bureaus can use to calculate your score.
+Credit reporting bureaus can use a few different methods to calculate your score.
 One popular model is the FICO model.
 The factors that go into your credit score include:

-• Your payment history (35%): Your payment history is a record of how often you pay your bills on time.
-Missed or late payments affect your score negatively, while on-time payments result in a higher credit score.
+- Your payment history (35%): Missed or overdue payments affect your score negatively, while on-time payments result in a higher credit score.

-• Length of your credit history (15%): Typically, creditors trust borrowers who have a long history of managing their credit.
+- Length of your credit history (15%): Typically, creditors trust borrowers with a long history of managing their credit.
 Keeping your accounts open longer could help raise your score.

 Five levels of credit scores

-• Good: 670-739 points.
-You’re a much more appealing candidate for loans and credit cards if you have a credit score in this range.
+- Good: 670-739 points.
+With a credit score in this range, you’re a much more appealing candidate for loans and credit cards.

-• Exceptional: 800-850 points.
-At times, lenders may see people with exceptional credit scores as very dependable borrowers.
+- Exceptional: 800-850 points.
+Lenders typically view people with exceptional credit scores as very dependable borrowers.

 Why is my score different on different credit bureaus?

-Depending on what type of loan you are applying for, the lender can use many companies that access risk.
+Depending on the type of loan you are applying for, the lender can use many companies that access risk.
 FICO, Experian, TransUnion, and Equifax are some of the most used bureaus.

 How long does it take to build credit?

-Building credit takes time; essentially, it is a lifelong process.
-The amount of time it’ll take to see your score rise depends on what types of items are on your credit report, your current score, how long you’ve had your accounts, and what steps you’re taking to raise your credit.
+Building credit takes time; in fact, it is a lifelong process.
+The time it takes to see your score rise depends on what’s listed in your credit report, your current score, how long you’ve had your accounts, and what steps you’re taking to raise your credit.

-Increase your credit score by 200 points Over Time
+Increase your credit score by 200 points over time: 7 tips

 Are you ready to start improving your credit score?
 Use these tips to help your credit score rise month after month.